stjude-smc/sync_device_32/README.md

 ```

 **Important Notes:**
-- `shutter_delay_us` should match your laser shutter's actual opening time
+- `shutter_delay_us` should match your laser shutter's actual opening time.
+Use an oscilloscope and a photodiode to measure it.
-- `cam_readout_us` depends on camera ROI settings and should be measured
+- `cam_readout_us` depends on camera ROI settings.
+See the camera manual to find out how to calculate or query it.
-- Timing values persist between acquisitions until changed
+- Timing values persist between acquisitions until changed.
+They drop back to defaults after system reset.
-- All timing is microsecond-precision (vs. 64µs steps in legacy 8-bit version)

 ---